Best Cheap Health Insurance in Massachusetts for 2026

 • But you'll pay less when you visit the doctor or fill a prescription with a higher plan tier.
 Lower plan tiers usually have high costs when you get medical care.

-Massachusetts health insurance costs $118 per month, on average, if you get discounts based on your income.
+Health insurance costs $725 in Massachusetts, or as little as $0 per month, if you get discounts based on your income.

 savings icon